Segmentation

 Segmentation basics

-You have learned the basics of segments in Mitzu.
-This section will cover the most essential segment concepts regarding user (or any other entity) segmentation.
+You have already learned the basics of segments in Mitzu.
+This section covers the most essential segment concepts for user (or any other entity) segmentation.

 Segmentation analysis